README.md

 VariableRequiredDefaultDescription

-QUOTA_REFRESH_WORKER_LIMITNo10Maximum Auth Files quota refresh concurrency, capped at 100
+QUOTA_REFRESH_WORKER_LIMITNo10Maximum Auth Files quota refresh concurrency for manual and scheduled refresh, capped at 100

 Redis Queue Advanced Settings